Maple Jubilee

 pan-fried chicken breast

-Full instructions are included in the recipe card below, but here’s a quick overview:
+The full instructions and measurements are included in the recipe card below, but here’s a quick step-by-step overview:

 boneless chicken breast cut in half on a cutting board